OrangeLiberia/DataDictionary/FAQ/Revenue/Sites_Data_Revenue_Reporting.md

   - `fwk.DimDate`
   - `in.TransactionKeys`
 - Ability to create temp tables in tempdb.
+- Execution of sample query on TIMM_BI/BI server

 ## Solution Overview
 1. **Map each CellID to a Global_SiteID** using `DMP_SwitchCellIDs`.